FabianPieroth/detecting-influence-structures-in-marl/README.md

 ## Evaluating the experiments

 Adapt the paths in logger/local_log_management.py to point at the experiments you want to evaluate.
+Additionally, you need to adapt the plot title, metric names, etc.

 Then run